Frequently Asked Questions

 Do you teach Workshops?

-I do teach workshops, give lectures on my own work, contemporary ceramics, historical pottery, contemporary crafts and give critiques.
+I teach workshops and give lectures on my own work, contemporary ceramics, historical pottery, contemporary crafts, and give critiques.
 Usually I book 1-2 years in advance.
-For demonstration workshops I prefer one to one and a half days.
-Two or three days are pretty hard to the audience to sit through or make time for – I can be entertaining, but not that entertaining.
-I often prefer to give a workshop on conjunction with jurying a show or along with an exhibition of my work.
+For demonstration workshops I prefer one to one-and-a-half days.
+Two or three days are pretty hard for the audience to sit through or make time for.
+I can be entertaining – but not that entertaining!
+I often prefer to give a workshop in conjunction with jurying a show or along with an exhibition of my work.
 This is more interesting to me.
-In a demo workshop, it does not matter to me how large the workshop is, I prefer more than 20 in attendance or the energy can really lag.
+In a demo workshop, it does not matter to me how large the workshop is, though I prefer more than 20 in attendance or the energy can really lag.
 It is also helpful if you tell me specific things that you would like me to cover during our time together.
-For 1-3 week workshops I need a very specific curriculum and access to reliable equipment.
-For all workshops the host pays for all travel, food and lodging.
+For 1-3 week workshops, I need a very specific curriculum and access to reliable equipment.
+For all workshops, the host pays for all travel, food and lodging.
 Prices available upon request.
-Warning – sense moving to Montana, traveling is much more time consuming so I teach fewer workshops than in the past.
+Since moving to Montana, traveling is much more time consuming so I teach fewer workshops than I had in the past.

 Where do you exhibit your pottery?